 If you can train a puppy to hang on to your every word, your life will be a lot easier!
 I strongly recommend you get this puppy exercise under your belt first before doing any other puppy training.

-Training a puppy to 'Watch Me' on cue - it's magic!
+Training a puppy to 'Watch Me' on cue - it's just like magic!

 Once you’ve taught your pup to pay attention to you, ignoring everything else around him (including next door’s cat!), it will help to make all other training so much easier.